-The Tax Law provides penalties for failure to disclose certain transactions and related information regarding tax shelters and for the underpayment of taxes due to participation in these shelters.
-For more information, refer to TSB-M-05(2)C, Disclosure of Certain Transactions and Related Information Regarding Tax Shelters.
+You must disclose certain transactions and related information regarding tax shelters and fully pay the taxes due to participation in these shelters.
+If you do not, the Tax Department may impose a penalty.
+For more information, see TSB-M-05(2)C.